 Immunosuppressive agent with antiviral and antitumor effects in vitro and in vivo.
-Potently inhibits inosine monophosphate dehydrogenase, thus inhibiting de novo GTP synthesis leading to decreased RNA and DNA synthesis.
+Potently inhibits inosine monophosphate dehydrogenase (IMPDH), thus inhibiting de novo GTP synthesis leading to decreased RNA and DNA synthesis.
 Reversibly inhibits proliferation of T and B lymphocytes and antibody formation.

 |Storage||Store at RT|